S4WA/SoundCloud-Player/README.md

 # Soundcloud-Player
 This extension is for the soundcloud heavy users.

+You can control the tracks without changing your tab.
+Just open the popup n boom.

 *Thanks for the 7k users!*

 - [Install this on Chrome](https://chrome.google.com/webstore/detail/soundcloud-player/oackhlcggjandamnkggpfhfjbnecefej)